ISU Junior Grand Prix in France: History

 The ISU Junior Grand Prix of Figure Skating (JGP) was established by the International Skating Union (ISU) in 1997 and consists of a series of seven international figure skating competitions exclusively for junior-level skaters.
 The locations of the Junior Grand Prix events change every year.
 While all seven competitions feature the men's, women's, and ice dance events, only four competitions each season feature the pairs event.
 Skaters earn points based on their results each season, and the top skaters or teams in each discipline are then invited to compete at the Junior Grand Prix of Figure Skating Final.

 Skaters are eligible to compete on the junior-level circuit if they are at least 13 years old before 1 July of the respective season, but not yet 19 (for single skaters), 21 (for men and women in ice dance and women in pair skating), or 23 (for men in pair skating).
 Competitors are chosen by their respective skating federations.
 The number of entries allotted to each ISU member nation in each discipline is determined by their results at the prior World Junior Figure Skating Championships.

+The first edition of the Grand Prix International St. Gervais was held in 1967 in Saint-Gervais-les-Bains, a commune in the Haute-Savoie department of southeastern France.
+It sits in the shadow of Mont Blanc in the French Alps.
+For many years, the Grand Prix International was paired with the Nebelhorn Trophy – a skating competition in Oberstdorf, Germany – to form the Coupe des Alpes, with many of the same skaters participating in both events.
+A team trophy was occasionally presented to the country with the highest combined placements across both competitions.
+The last edition of the Grand Prix International St. Gervais was held in 1996.